 Inn at the Crossroads

 The Inn at the Crossroads was built in 1818 and registered as a National Historic Place and a Virginia Historic Landmark.
-The Inn is part of the Southern Albemarle Rurla Historic District.
-It was originally known as the Crossroads Tavern.
+The Inn is part of the Southern Albemarle Rural Historic District.

 The Inn has served no other purpose in it’s history other than as a stop for the weary traveler.
 It recalls the period of the 1820’s when the Inn first served as a tavern and overnight lodging for farmers and travelers using the Staunton-James River turnpike and has been virtually unaltered since its construction giving present day guests a glimpse of how early 1800s taverns were built and what it must have been like to stay in them.